Beacon Awarded 23 + 24 INC 5000, 23 + 24 Communicator Awards in Healthcare + Construction Best Website, UX + Visual Appeal

 Organic social media marketing shouldn’t be all me, me, me.
 In fact, it really should be more about your audience than it is about you and your business.
 Let’s unpack that a bit.

 There are many ways that you can create value for your audience, get them to engage with your business more, and in the end get them to purchase more.
 This type of content could range from short tips that they can save for later, elaborate and valuable blog posts that solve your audience’s problems (you’re reading one of those right now!), inspirational content such as beautiful images and videos that your target audience loves, and much, much more.
+User-generated content is also highly effective in building trust and authenticity by showcasing real experiences from customers, which can enhance brand credibility, community building, and customer loyalty.
 Make it worth their time to stop by and interact with your posts.

 There really is an endless supply of content to be created when you stop thinking about what you can get and start thinking about what you can give.

-4. Are You Posting The Right Content to Facebook?
+4. Are You Posting The Right Content to Facebook Posts?

-Are you posting the right types of content?
+Are you posting the right types of content on your Facebook Pages?
 What works best?
 Are you using video?
 Are you posting too much of the same kind of thing?
 It’s important that the type of content that you are posting is actually the type of content your target audience likes to consume.

 To find out whether your current Facebook audience is connecting with your content, you can dive back into Facebook Analytics.
 Head to the “Followers” tab and you can see on which days you gained followers and on which days you lost some.
 You can also review the analytics of each post and plan to post more of what worked well with your audience.